strkfarm/starkfarm-client/CONTRIBUTING.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the Starkfarm Client in action.
-You can start customizing and integrating it into your website by modifying `app/page.tsx`.

-For more details on API routes, check out [the API documentation](https://nextjs.org/docs/api-routes/introduction) and edit the routes in `app/api`.
+For more details on API routes, check out [the API documentation](https://nextjs.org/docs/api-routes/introduction) and edit the routes in `src/app/api`.

 <!-- ## Key Features -->